glozow/bitcoin-notes/transaction-lifecycle.md

 (a few gigabytes, much of which can be kept in memory).
 To make this process more efficient, coins fetched from disk during mempool validation are [kept in memory](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/validation.cpp#L1116-L1124) if the transaction is accepted to the mempool.
-This prevents a peer from thrashing the coins cache (also bottlenecking block validation performance) by creating invalid transactions spending random coins - remember that malicious nodes would be able to send these without spending any money.

 Timelocks are also checked here - the node grabs the Median Time Past ([BIP113](https://github.com/bitcoin/bips/blob/master/bip-0113.mediawiki)) and/or block height at